Trusted WordPress tutorials, when you need them most.

 The first step is to create the additional navigation menus you wish to display in WordPress.
 After that, you can use conditional logic to decide when each menu will be displayed.

-Next, you need to click the ‘create a new menu’ link to create a new menu.
-For example, you could create one menu to show to logged in users, and another to display on a certain WordPress page or category.
+Next, you’ll need to click the ‘create a new menu’ link to make a new menu item.
+For example, you could create one menu to show to logged-in users and another to display on a certain WordPress page or category.

 On the left-hand side of the screen, you can see a list of your website pages.
 Simply check the box next to any page you want to add to your menu and click the ‘Add to Menu’ button.